geekscalada/pipelineAWS_v2/README.md

 - Select the repo and branch you want to use
 - OK and save
 - Accept the webhook creation
-- Go to your repository and check the webhook created
+- Go to your gitHUB repository and check the webhook created
 - Go to AWS CodePipeline and click to release the pipeline

 ## Using the automatic pipeline